-- EYLEA treatment is intiated with one injection per month for five consecutive doses, followed by one injection every two months.
-There is no requirement for monitoring between injections. - After the first 12 months of treatment with EYLEA, the treatment interval may be extended based on visual and/or anatomic outcomes.
-The schedule for monitoring should be determined by the treating physician.
-If visual and/or anatomic outcomes indicate that the patient is not benefiting from continued treatment, EYLEA should be discontinued.
+- EYLEA treatment is initiated with one injection per month for five consecutive doses, followed by one injection every two months.
+There is no requirement for monitoring between injections. - After the first 12 months of treatment with EYLEA, and based on visual and/or anatomic outcomes, the treatment interval may be extended, such as with treat-and-extend dosing regimen, where the treatment intervals are gradually increased to maintain stable visual and/or anatomic outcomes; however there are insufficient data to conclude on the length of these intervals.
+If visual and/or anatomic outcomes deteriorate, the treatment interval should be shortened accordingly.